Ishan13404/IITB_IE619_Project/README.md

-# IITB_IE619_Project

-# Cardisco Game
+# Combinatorial Games

 ## About the Project

-This project was developed as a course project for IE619 Combinatorial Game Theory at the Indian Institute of Technology Bombay (IIT Bombay) under the guidance of Professor Urban Larrson from the Industrial Engineering and Operational Research (IEOR) department.
+This repository contains implementations of two distinct combinatorial games: Cardisco and Oblique Outplay.
+These games are part of a course project for IE619 Combinatorial Game Theory at the Indian Institute of Technology Bombay (IIT Bombay) under Professor Urban Larrson from the Industrial Engineering and Operational Research (IEOR) department.

-## About the Game

-### Impartial Games
+### About Impartial Games

-In combinatorial game theory, "impartial games" are games where the players share the same set of available moves, and the choices made by one player affect the options available to both players.
-In impartial games, players alternate making moves, and each move changes the state of the game for both players.
-In impartial games, the players alternate making moves, and each move changes the state of the game for both players.
-The concept of Nim is a classic example of an impartial game.
-Other examples include Subtraction Game and Hackenbush. **Cardisco** in our own self created Impartial Game.
+Impartial games are a class of combinatorial games where both players have identical sets of moves available to them.
+The outcome depends solely on the positions and strategies of the players.

-### Cardisco Game
+### About Cardisco

-Cardisco is an impartial card game implemented using Python and the Pygame library.
-The game is played with a set of 13 cards numbered from 1 to 13.
-Players take alternating turns selecting cards based on specific rules, aiming to strategically outmaneuver their opponent.
+Cardisco is an impartial game played on a linear board with distinct moves for each player.
+The game revolves around making strategic moves to capture cards and avoid getting stuck.

+### About Partisan Games

+Partisan games, in contrast to impartial games, are games where the two players have distinct sets of moves available to them.
+Each player has their own set of options, and the choices of one player do not affect the options available to the other player.

+### About Oblique Outplay

+Oblique Outplay is a partisan game implemented here, played on a 5x5 grid with unique diagonal movement rules.
+Each player has their own set of tokens, and the goal is to outmaneuver the opponent by strategically moving your tokens forward.

 ## Installation